-17.1 Issuers that comply with U.S. laws - Some Canadian issuers that comply with U.S. laws might choose to prepare two sets of financial statements and file financial statements in Canada with accounting principles that differ from those that are filed or furnished in the U.S. For example, an issuer may file U.S. GAAP financial statements in the U.S. and financial statements using another acceptable form of GAAP in Canada.
-In order to ensure that the financial statements filed in Canada are certified (under either the Instrument or SOX 302 Rules), those issuers will not have recourse to the exemptions in sections 8.1 and 8.2 of the Instrument.
+12.117.1 Issuers that comply with U.S. laws - Under National Instrument 52-107 Acceptable Accounting Principles, Auditing Standards and Reporting Currency, certain Canadian issuers may prepare their financial statements in accordance with accounting principles other than Canadian GAAP.
+However, some Canadian issuers Some Canadian issuers that comply with U.S. laws might choose to prepare two sets of financial statements and file their Canadian GAAP statements in the applicable jurisdictions financial statements in Canada with accounting principles that differ from those that are filed or furnished in the U.S. For example, an issuer may file U.S. GAAP financial statements in the U.S. and financial statements using another acceptable form of GAAP in Canada.
+In order to ensure that the Canadian GAAP financial statements filed in Canada are certified (under either the Instrument or SoxSOX 302 Rules), those issuers will not have recourse to the exemptions in sections 7.18.1 and 7.28.2 of the Instrument.

-PART 18 - LIABILITY FOR CERTIFICATES CONTAINING MISREPRESENTATIONS
+PART 1318 - LIABILITY FOR CERTIFICATES CONTAINING MISREPRESENTATIONS

-18.1 Liability for certificates containing misrepresentations - A certifying officer providing a certificate containing a misrepresentation potentially could be subject to quasi-criminal, administrative or civil proceedings under securities law.
+13.118.1 Liability for certificates containing misrepresentations - A certifying officer providing a certificate containing a misrepresentation potentially could be subject to quasi-criminal, administrative or civil proceedings under securities law.